ISRIC—World Soil information, as the World Data Centre for Soils (WDC-Soils), manages several physical collections of soil materials.

 Samples from the World Soil Reference Collection (photo credit: Annamária Laborczi)

-The reference collection of soil samples from the reference profiles described in the ISRIC Soil Information System (ISIS) database is WoSIS, have been fully analyzed by standard methods.
+The reference collection of soil samples from the reference profiles described in the ISRIC Soil Information System (ISIS) database, which is part (a schema) of the World Soil Information Service (WoSIS) since 2016, have been fully analyzed by standard methods.

 Maintenance of the data, completion of analytical data, and gradual expansion of the collection remains an important task but emphasis will shift to use of the data, verification for applications, and data generation by pedotransfer functions.
 Samples from ISRIC's World Soil Reference Collection have been provided to various research groups for specialized studies, such as: